projectdiscovery/subfinder/README.md

  - Embeddable Project
  - Raspberry Pi Support

-> Ask, Archive.is, Baidu, Bing, Censys, CertDB, CertSpotter, CrtSH, DnsDB, DNSDumpster, Dogpile, Entrust CT-Search, Exalead, FindSubdomains, GoogleTER, Hackertarget, IPv4Info, Netcraft, PassiveTotal, PTRArchive, Riddler, SecurityTrails, SiteDossier, Shodan, SSL Certificates, ThreatCrowd, ThreatMiner, Virustotal, WaybackArchive, Yahoo
+> Ask, Archive.is, Baidu, Bing, Censys, CertDB, CertSpotter, CrtSH, DnsDB, DNSDumpster, Dogpile, Entrust CT-Search, Exalead, FindSubdomains, GoogleTER, Hackertarget, IPv4Info, Netcraft, PassiveTotal, PTRArchive, Riddler, SecurityTrails, SiteDossier, Shodan, ThreatCrowd, ThreatMiner, Virustotal, WaybackArchive, Yahoo

 ***We ensure that we abide by the terms and conditions of all sources that we query.
 For this reason we don't perform scraping on any site that doesn't allow it.***